-The Company has adopted a code of ethics that applies to its senior accounting and financial officers, including the Chief Executive Officer and Chief Financial Officer and complies with the rules of the SEC and Rule 406 of the Sarbanes-Oxley Act of 2002.
-The code of ethics, as well as other governance documents, is available as described below under "Website Availability of Governance Documents."
-Changes in and waivers to the code of ethics (if any) for the Company's directors, executive officers, and certain senior financial officers will be posted on the Company's website within five business days and maintained for at least twelve months.
+The Company has adopted a code of ethics that applies to its senior accounting and financial officers, including the Chief Executive Officer and Chief Financial Officer.
+The Code of Ethics complies with the rules of the SEC and Rule 406 of the Sarbanes-Oxley Act of 2002.
+The Code of Ethics, as well as other governance documents, is available as described below under "Website Availability of Governance Documents."
+Any changes in, or waivers to, the Code of Ethics for the Company's directors, executive officers, and certain senior financial officers would be posted on the Company's website within five business days and maintained for at least twelve months.